-- learning and developing a specific creative skill (private or group based) delivered in person or 'virtually' over 4 weeks or more.
-'Virtually' includes tuition delivered by technology, such as Skype, with live interaction between the student and tutor/teacher) through a set of lessons/activities/workshops
+- learning and developing a specific creative skill (private or group based) delivered in person or 'virtually' (* virtually includes tuition delivered by technology, such as Skype, with live interaction between the student and tutor/teacher) through a set of lessons/activities/workshops

-- question time with a high-profile artist or performer, relating to skills and art form development.
+- masterclass or question time with a high-profile artist/performer, relating to skills and artform development.

 - mobile app subscriptions

-- after-school care services where no structured program on a consistent topic is run
+after-school care services with no structured creative arts program

-- membership that is not part of a structured program
+membership fees that do not include a structured creative arts program

 - individual items such as clothing, uniforms, instruments, creative supplies (paints, books, canvas) or other equipment that would usually be purchased from a retailer and paid for by the individual as part of participating in the activity.
 Note: packages where these items are included within the course are eligible.